tbsv/ML_logistic-regression/README.md

 - [logistic-regression_solution.ipynb](logistic-regression_solution.ipynb) : runs a logistic regression exercise that is taken from a Udemy course (see details in the *About* section below).

-In addition, the following ressourcces are in this repository:
+In addition, the following ressources are in this repository:

 - [requirements.txt](requirements.txt) : lists all Python libraries that the notebook depends on.
-- [DATA](DATA) : contains all data sets and further ressources that are used within the Jupyter Notebook,
+- [DATA](DATA) : contains all data sets and further ressources that are used within the Jupyter Notebook.

 ## Usage